temporalio/documentation/blog/2020-11-06-temporal-transparency-9.md

 Temporal is a highly critical system for many businesses, so security is paramount.
-Communication is already encrypted with [TLS](https://docs.temporal.io/docs/configure-temporal-server/#tls), and you could can put Temporal behind a reverse proxy.
+Communication is already encrypted with [TLS](https://docs.temporal.io/docs/configure-temporal-server/#tls), and you can put Temporal behind a reverse proxy.
 However, one of our longest standing requests has been for an authentication/authorization layer for Temporal.
 This is what we are tackling first, as it is also necessary for [the upcoming Temporal Cloud](https://temporal.us17.list-manage.com/subscribe/post?u=2334a0f23e55fd1840613755d&id=bbbbd4709f) service offering.